laosfoundation/brc721/README.md

 Storage

-- SQLite (rusqlite) at ./.brc721/brc721.sqlite, created automatically.
+- SQLite (rusqlite) at ./.brc721/brc721.sqlite, created automatically (you just need to create the .brc721 folder first manually)
 - No CSV or legacy fallback.
 - Use --reset to delete the database file before starting.